AlexaCRM/alexacrm.github.io/integration-cds/forms.md

 ## Introduction

-Forms along with grid tables are corner stones of user interaction in PowerApps and Dynamics 365.
+Forms are an essential component of PowerApps and Dynamics 365 which enables interaction with your data.
 Integration CDS brings the comparable experience to your WordPress website.
 It makes writing data back to CDS / Dynamics 365 a priority, and to achieve the goal it provides support for rendering Dynamics 365 forms and processing the input by converting it into new CRM records or updates to the existing records.

 The plugin introduces a concept of *"form registrations"*, a proxy layer between WordPress and a CRM form.
 It specifies among other things which CRM form to show, how to handle submissions, which fields to make required or optional.